unidario/elasticsearch-analyzer-bench/README.md

 Create a txt file with example queries in this directory.
 Each query has to be written in a new line inside the txt file.

-Start the script by provinding the path to the queries txt file and at least one index.
+Start the script by providing the path to the queries txt file and at least one index.

 ```
 python3 analyzer_test.py $PATH_TO_QUERY_TXT_FILE -i $index -i $index2